 Suppose you want to enjoy a show with qualified falconers that love their falcons and look after them like beloved pets.
 We recommend an extraordinary experience with Balloon Adventures Dubai, falcons in their care will live over twice as long as their wild counterparts.
 This fantastic spectacle takes place on a ‘Private hot air balloon with falcon’ and includes a world-class falcon show from a hot air balloon over the Dubai desert so you can see them up close in the sky where they belong.
 After this memorable falcon show, enjoy a gourmet breakfast in an authentic Bedouin camp.

 Wild Animals in Dubai

-People don’t often realise how many native animals there are in Dubai, but the desert used to be teeming with life.
-With the introduction of motorised vehicles and the destructive impact of ‘dune bashing’, many animals were lost.
-Dune bashing kills the natural flora that the animals lived off by tearing it up.
-Dune bashing also harms the 95% of animals that live underground that get buried in the practice.
-The Arabian oryx was one such victim with only 8 recorded left in the wild in the 1960s, they were basically extinct.
-The ruler, Sheikh Zayed set about the conservation of these beautiful creatures and founded a reserve: the Dubai Desert Conservation Reserve.
-Today this 225km reserve it is a sanctuary for animals including the Arabian oryx as well as gazelles, the Arabian hare and many other smaller animals.
+People don’t often associate native animals with Dubai, but the desert used to be teaming with life.
+With the destructive introduction of ‘dune bashing’, many animals were lost.
+Dune bashing kills the natural environment that the animals live in by tearing it up and especially considering 95% of animals that live underground get buried in the practice.
+Not only do some creatures’ houses get destroyed, but also plants which are essential for survival for the Arabian Oryx and Gazelles.
+With only 8 recorded species left in the wild in the 1960s, the Arabian Oryx was basically extinct.
+The ruler, His Highness Sheikh Zayed, set about conserving these beautiful creatures and founded the Dubai Desert Conservation Reserve.
+Today this 225km reserve is a sanctuary for animals, including the Arabian oryx, gazelles, the Arabian hare and many other smaller animals.
 Many birds also enjoy this sanctuary as they migrate through the region.